Stock market today: Wall Street up to start a week full of results and Fed meeting - ExBulletin

 They expected a move in July, but said September could prove too close to the U.S. presidential election in November.
 They are therefore now asking the Fed to make its first reduction in December.

-Skipping September would not only help the Fed avoid looking like it is trying to influence the outcome of the election, but it would also give the Fed the opportunity to see if the election results in significant changes in policy that affect the direction the economy and inflation take, according to the BNP Paribas team, led by Andy Schneider.
+Skipping September would not only help the Fed avoid the appearance that it is trying to influence the outcome of the election, but it would also give the Fed an opportunity to see if the election results in significant changes in the policies that affect the direction the economy and inflation are taking, according to the BNP Paribas team, led by Andy Schneider.

 Even if the economy evolves in a way that warrants a reduction between now and September, we believe these risks likely outweigh the marginal economic benefits that could accrue from a reduction just before the election, they said.

 In overseas markets, the Japanese stock market was closed for a public holiday.
-But the Japanese yen continued to fluctuate sharply after falling back to its level against the U.S. dollar in 1990.
+But the The Japanese yen continued to fluctuate sharply after falling back to its level against the US dollar in 1990.

 In other markets, stock indexes rose in much of Asia, while they remained mixed in Europe.